sentrionic/ValkyrieGo/README.md

 - [Gorm](https://gorm.io/) as the database ORM
 - PostgreSQL
 - Redis
-- S3 for storing files and GMail for sending emails
+- S3 for storing files and Gmail for sending emails
 - [React Client](https://github.com/sentrionic/Valkyrie/tree/websocket)
 - [Flutter Application](https://github.com/sentrionic/ValkyrieApp/tree/websocket)
 ---

 ## Installation

-### Server
+If you are familiar with `make`, take a look at the `Makefile` to quickly setup the following steps or alternatively copy the commands into your CLI.

-1. Install PostgreSQL and create a DB
+1. Install Docker and get the Postgresql and Redis containers (`make postgres` && `make redis`)
-2. Install Redis
+2. Start both containers (`make start`) and create a DB (`make createdb`)
-3. Install Golang and get all the dependencies
+3. Install Golang and get all the dependencies (`go mod tidy`)
 4. Rename `.env.example` to `.env` and fill in the values

 - `Required`